lacteolus/word2vec/README.md

 ## Overview
-* There 2 model architectures implemented in this project:
+* There are 2 model architectures implemented in this project:
-  - Continuous Bag-of-Words Model (CBOW), that predicts word based on its context;
+  - Continuous Bag-of-Words Model (CBOW), that predicts word based on its context
-  - Continuous Skip-gram Model (Skip-Gram), that predicts context for a given word.
+  - Continuous Skip-gram Model (Skip-Gram), that predicts context for a given word
-* Models are trained on [text8 corpus](http://mattmahoney.net/dc/textdata.html) which is the first 10<sup>9</sup> bytes of the English Wikipedia dump on Mar.
+* Models are trained on [text8](http://mattmahoney.net/dc/textdata.html) corpus which is the first 10<sup>9</sup> bytes of the English Wikipedia dump on Mar.
 3, 2006
 * Context for both models is represented as 5 words before and 5 words after the central word
 * AdamW optimizer is used
-* Trained for 5 epochs.
+* Trained for 5 epochs
 * Results can be compared with reference [Gensim Word2Vec module](https://radimrehurek.com/gensim/models/word2vec.html)

 ## Repository structure